One-party period of the Republic of Turkey: Opposition, 1924–1927

 On 17 November 1924, the breakaway group officially established the Progressive Republican Party (PRP) with 29 deputies and the first multi-party system began.
-The PRP's economic program suggested liberalism, in contrast to the state socialism of CHP, and its social program was based on conservatism in contrast to the modernism of CHP.
+The PRP's economic program suggested liberalism, in contrast to the statism of CHP, and its social program was based on conservatism in contrast to the modernism of CHP.
 Leaders of the party strongly supported the Kemalist revolution in principle, but had different opinions on the cultural revolution and the principle of secularism.
 The RPR was not against Mustafa Kemal's main positions as declared in its program.
 The program supported the main mechanisms for establishing secularism in the country and the civic law, or as stated, "the needs of the age" (article 3) and the uniform system of education (article 49).
 These principles were set by the leaders at the onset.
 The only legal opposition became a home for all kinds of differing views.

 During 1926, a plot to assassinate Mustafa Kemal was uncovered in İzmir.
 It originated with a former deputy who had opposed the abolition of the Caliphate and had a personal grudge.
 The trail turned from an inquiry of the planners of this attempt to an investigation carried out ostensibly to uncover subversive activities and actually used to undermine those with differing views regarding Kemal's cultural revolution.
 The sweeping investigation brought before the tribunal a large number of political opponents, including Karabekir, the leader of PRP.
 A number of surviving leaders of the Committee of Union and Progress, who were at best second-rank in the Turkish movement, including Cavid, Ahmed Şükrü, and Ismail Canbulat were found guilty of treason and hanged.
 During these investigations there was a link that was uncovered among the members of the PRP to the Sheikh Said Rebellion.
 The PRP was dissolved following the outcomes of the trial.
 The pattern of organized opposition, however, was broken.
 This action was the only broad political purge during Atatürk's presidency.
 Mustafa Kemal's saying, "My mortal body will turn into dust, but the Republic of Turkey will last forever," was regarded as a will after the assassination attempt.